 Research

-APRIL's main task is to deliver world-leading AI research relevant to the electronics and semiconductor industry.
+APRIL's mission is to deliver world-leading AI research relevant to the electronics and semiconductor industry.
 To achieve this, research activities are organized in "5 pillar areas + 5 capability areas" that any UK academic or industrial institution can access via appropriate financing mechanisms to develop AI-driven capabilities.

 Main Pillars